Simon-Institute-for-Longterm-Governance/si-website/src/content/job/executive-assistant-to-the-co-ceos/index.md

 ---
 hide: false
 title: Executive Assistant to the Co-CEOs
-teaserText: SI is seeking an
-  experienced Executive Assistant to support the Co-CEOs in all aspects of their work.
+teaserText: "SI is seeking an experienced Executive Assistant to support the Co-CEOs in all aspects of their work.
 This role is key to scaling SI’s impact and requires excellent communication, adaptability, and prioritization skills.
-[Apply here.](https://airtable.com/appWdg8T4hpGGr1Sn/pag1xYu2HOdHZY0W6/form)
+  "
 textSections:
   - content: >-
       ### Summary

       The Simon Institute for Longterm Governance (SI) is seeking an experienced Executive Assistant to support the Co-CEOs in all aspects of their work.
-This role is key to scaling SI’s impact and requires excellent communication, adaptability, and prioritization skills.
-[Apply here.](https://airtable.com/appWdg8T4hpGGr1Sn/pag1xYu2HOdHZY0W6/form)
+This role is key to scaling SI’s impact and requires excellent communication, adaptability, and prioritization skills. [](https://airtable.com/appWdg8T4hpGGr1Sn/pag1xYu2HOdHZY0W6/form)

       ### Requirements